Play. Have fun. Learn coding! Here are some wonderful coding games to try.

-If your boy is into LEGO I would recommend trying LEGO Mindstorms Fix the Factory game.
+If your kids are into LEGO I would recommend trying LEGO Mindstorms Fix the Factory game.
 It was put out in 2013 and is currently free.
 You control EV3RSTORM through a maze to put dropped battery packs back in their place.
 You have to command the robot and use logic and spatial reasoning to complete the tasks.
 LEGO® MINDSTORMS® Fix the Factory (iPhone), LEGO® MINDSTORMS® Fix the Factory (iPad)

 Well, that ought to keep everyone busy for a while!
-Try some of these fun games to get your boys on their way to coding.
+Try some of these fun games to get your kids on their way to coding.
 All of these games are fun and provide a lot of learning along the way.

 See our other coding posts:

-More coding unit studies coming soon!
 Have you signed up for our newsletter?
 Click here to subscribe and we will keep you posted!